 - Avoid representing yourself if you are a first-time homebuyer.
 It’s better to rely on the expertise of an experienced agent

-- Make a list of “must-have” and “nice-to-have” features for your future house, and remember to be flexible
+- Make a list of “must-have” and “nice-to-have” features for your future house.
+It’s important to know where you can be flexible

 - Research the market in your ideal neighbourhood to make sure home prices and your maximum purchase price are in sync